amaury1093/hackatom-stargate-workshop/README.md

 The workshop is divided into 3 steps:

-- Step 1: Create a blank blockchain using the [`starport`](https://github.com/tendermint/starport) scaffolding tool.
+- Step 1: Setup a blockchain boilerplate.
 - Step 2: Create your own `x/blog` module.
 - Step 3: Run the node, and interact with your module.